Emishimi/chat_app/README.md

-# Rust Native Browser-Based Chat Application
+# Rust Browser-Based Chat Application

-Lightweight and efficient chat application built using the power and safety of Rust.
-Designed with both simplicity and functionality in mind.
+This project is a lightweight and efficient chat application built using the power and safety of Rust, leveraging WebAssembly (WASM) for browser-side functionality.

-Work in progress.
+## Work in Progress

+Currently in active development, and new features and improvements are being added.